AmokSolderer/APC/README.md

 4.1.
 [Lisy Homepage](https://lisy.dev/apc.html) - Location of the Lisy SW download and more
 4.2.
 [PinMame Sound](https://github.com/AmokSolderer/APC/blob/V01.00/DOC/PinMame.md) - shows whether your game is supported and what to do if not
 4.3.
 [PinMame System 3 - 7 Sound howto](https://github.com/AmokSolderer/APC/blob/V01.00/DOC/PinMameSound_3_7.md) - How to enable the sound of System 3 - 7 games
 4.4.
-PinMame System 9 Sound howto
+[PinMame System 9 Sound howto](https://github.com/AmokSolderer/APC/blob/V01.00/DOC/PinMameSound_9.md) - How to enable the sound of System 9 games
 4.5.
 [PinMame System 11 Sound howto](https://github.com/AmokSolderer/APC/blob/V01.00/DOC/PinMameSound_11.md) - How to enable the sound of System 11 games
 4.6.
 [PinMameExceptions](https://github.com/AmokSolderer/APC/blob/V01.00/DOC/PinMameExceptions.md) - change your game, but let PinMame do the main work
 4.7.
 [PinMame game numbers](https://github.com/AmokSolderer/APC/blob/master/DOC/lisyminigames.csv) - list of the PinMame game numbers